Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

     X-rotation, and the other to Z-rotation.
   * Visual Observations: None.
 * Reset Parameters: Three
-    * Ball size - Determines the scale of the ball in the 3 dimensions
+    * Ball size - Specifies the scale of the ball in the 3 dimensions
       * Default - 1
       * Recommended Minimum - 0.2
       * Recommend Maximum - 5
     * Gravity
       * Default - 9.81
       * Recommended Minimum - 4
       * Recommended Maximum - 105